 What is the goal of this book?
 This is not a buyer’s guide.
 I may put out price points for different microphones or other things, but I am not doing this as a reviewer, salesman, or in anyway suggesting what to buy.
 I will be open about my opinion about microphones, placement, and the number of microphones needed to get a good, full drum sound in a to .
 I will suggest microphones I like for different elements of a drum kit, but these are just that — suggestions and recommendations.

 Part of being a good Audio Engineer is listening to the music, feeling the music, allowing the music to have a conversation with you about what the different elements of the song want, and where they all fit together.
-Some elements like to stand out front and center (the snare in many heavier rock music is an excellent example), and some elements like to take a back seat and keep everyone on the same page (the ride in most jazzy music).
+Some elements like to stand out front and center (the snare in many heavier rock music is an excellent example), and some elements like to take a back seat and keep everyone on the same page (the ride in some jazzy music).
 Knowing how your band’s elements like to jive together is paramount to properly mixing a band.
 Listening to the music and hearing how it wants to be mixed is the only way to get this right (and that is something every engineer practices throughout their life).

 “OK.
 You have told me what this book isn’t, so what IS this!?”

 That is a fair point.
 This is designed to help you think about drum sets and micing them in a small to medium sized venue.
 I am trying to give you the general idea about the Return on Investment each extra microphone gives you for both a standard 4- and 5-piece drum set.
 I have made “packages” of microphones that breakdown some of the choice that I made for when to add each microphone with these two drum sets with these two 4-bar samples.

 That is a lot of qualifiers.
 It is incredibly likely that you will get similar performance to what we got, but I refuse to say that you will.
 The premise of this is to help you make your first decisions — what microphones, and how many are needed to get a drum kit to sound decent in this sized .